smessie/Article-ESWC2024-DFDP/content/architecture.md

 ### Description of the Schema Alignment Tasks

 Unfortunately, the move to decentralization and decoupling comes with its own challenges.
-Two main challenges need to be tackled before this can be achieved.
+Two main challenges need to be tackled before this can be achieved <span class="comment" data-author="RT">There is something wrong with this sentence.</span>.
 To make the app understand any ontology and achieve a real decoupled solution, *schema alignment tasks* are introduced translating the form description into an ontology the app understands.
 The *conversion rules resource* from [](#fig:renderer-architecture) is used by the renderer app to perform this mapping.
 This resource consists of rules defining how to go from a part of the form description in the ontology equivalent to the one understood by the app, to the equivalent expression in that ontology the app understands.